Michael Imperioli

-Michael Imperioli (born March 26, 1966) is an American actor.
-He is best known for his roles as Christopher Moltisanti in the HBO crime drama series The Sopranos (1999–2007), which earned him the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2004, and as Dominic Di Grasso in the HBO comedy drama series The White Lotus in 2022.
+Michael Imperioli (/it/; born March 26, 1966) is an American actor.
+He is best known for his role as Christopher Moltisanti in the HBO crime drama series The Sopranos (1999–2007), which earned him the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2004.

-In the early part of his career, he played the role of Spider in Martin Scorsese's Goodfellas (1990).
-He went on to play many supporting roles in films such as Jungle Fever (1991), Bad Boys (1995), The Basketball Diaries (1995), Shark Tale (2004), The Lovely Bones (2009), and One Night in Miami (2020).
-Imperioli co-wrote the screenplay for Summer of Sam (1999) with Spike Lee, and wrote five episodes of The Sopranos.
+In the early part of his career, Imperioli played the role of Spider in Goodfellas (1990).
+He went on to play many supporting roles in films such as Jungle Fever (1991), Bad Boys (1995), The Basketball Diaries (1995), Shark Tale (2004), The Lovely Bones (2009), and most recently, One Night in Miami (2020) and Song Sung Blue (2025).
+He also co-wrote the screenplay for Summer of Sam (1999) with Spike Lee, and wrote five episodes of The Sopranos.
 He made his directorial feature film debut with The Hungry Ghosts (2008), which he also wrote.

-For his role as Dominic Di Grasso in the second season of the HBO series The White Lotus (2022) he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+For his role as Dominic Di Grasso in the second season of The White Lotus (2022), Imperioli was nominated again for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 On stage, he made his Broadway debut in the revival of the Henrik Ibsen play An Enemy of the People (2024).

+He has played crime boss Dutch since July 2025 in the Fox crime drama Memory of a Killer.